Olympics AFP Robotic (Making of) Video Featuring SFH-30

-For 6 Months AFP worked with Camera manufacturer Nikon – the default camera for most of the Agency’s photographers – and British robotic specialist Mark Roberts Motion Control (MRMC) to adapt the devices to be used in London.
+For 6 Months AFP worked with camera manufacturer – the default camera for most of the Agency’s photographers – and us, to adapt the devices to be used in London.

 The Heads are a variant of the MRMC standard SFH-30 Pan Tilt Head, but by working with AFP and Nikon have been custom upgraded to include remote robotic pan, tilt, zoom and roll (changing from landscape to portrait).
 These are now installed in 15 different positions in the Olympic venues and are currently in operation for the games.
 This is the first time this technology has been used to such an extent.

 The Heads are mounted from holes in the ceiling of the Aquatics centre as due to Health and Safety concerns human photographers were not permitted.